-Want a finger friendly version of tiramisu?
-Try tiramisu truffles!
-Perfect for portion control, and you don’t need a spoon!
+Want an easy & finger-friendly version of tiramisu?
+Try No-Bake Tiramisu Truffles!
+Perfect for portion control, and you don't need a spoon!

 Tiramisu as finger food?